sam1016yu/DB-Exp-Sensitivity/README.md

 ## Settings, raw data and plot script for figures in the paper

 You can find the correlated raw data in the plot script.
+(All the plot script produced by [gnuplot](http://www.gnuplot.info))

 ### TPC-C